taky2/RESTful_Challenge/README.md

 # RESTful_Challenge
 Attemped to consume BitBucket API via AngularJS - ran into difficulties and used JQuery to populate table rather than troubleshoot the AngularJS issues.

 NOTE: I realize that I should use JQuery OR Angular and not both.
-It was a last minute hack to compesate for a deadline.
+It was a last minute hack to to meet a deadline.

 Assignment: